Tudat/tudat/tutorials/applicationWalkthroughs/perturbedEarthOrbitingSatellite.rst

 We also need to set the aerodynamic coefficients of the spacecraft.
 These setting are stored in the :class:`AerodynamicCoefficientSettings` object.
 For this example, we will consider constant aerodynamic coefficients.
 This option is set by using the derived-class :class:`ConstantAerodynamicCoefficientSettings`.
 The settings for the aerodynamic coefficients are the following:

 - The reference area.
-- The coefficients in three directions.
+- The aerodynamic coefficients in three directions.
-- A boolean to indicate whether the aerodynamic coefficients are defined in the aerodynamic frame (lift, drag, side force) or in the body frame (typically denoted as Cx, Cy, Cz).
+- A boolean to indicate whether the aerodynamic coefficients are defined in the aerodynamic frame (CD, CS, CL) or in the body frame (typically denoted as Cx, Cy, Cz).
 - A boolean to define whether the aerodynamic coefficients are positive along the negative axes of the body or aerodynamic frame.

 These settings are provided in the following block of code: